 Financial institutions often use an SSN and ITIN to check creditworthiness and verify your identity for compliance purposes.

-However, as you’ll see below, an SSN and ITIN are not always required to open a bank account for foreigners and non-American residents.
+Please note, that an SSN and ITIN are not always required to open a bank account for foreigners and non-American residents.
+There are, however, other forms of identification and documents that are required to open a US bank account, which we list below.

-What Is Needed to Open US Bank Accounts Without SSN or ITINs?
+What Is Needed to Open an Account Without an SSN or ITIN?

 - Two forms of government-issued identification (non-American issued)